tanerius/dockerised_go_project/README.md

 This is a very simple boilerplate template in Golang used to start uyou off with a cleanly structured multi-service Golang project.

+I needed something like this in order to avoid the boilerplate stuff.
+Not there is much but still any time saved is worth it!

-It Is currently built using Golang version `go1.22.3`.
+This is currently built using Golang version `go1.22.3`.
 It uses a `dev` and `prod` environment for development and production respectively.
 The `dev` uses [AIR v1.61.1](https://github.com/air-verse/air) for live reload of the apps in development.

 ## Requirements